Charry2014/ai-catflap/README.md

 The scripting here is very simple and certainly will not work in many situations simply as-is but the important stuff happens in `src/buildtflite/buildtflite.py` and the associated `requirements.txt` to install the dependencies.
 The attentive amongst you may notice that the versions specified are far from the newest but at least on macOS this is the newest combination that will work.

 ## Train the Model
+The AI in this project is based on [Google's Tensor Flow Lite project](https://www.tensorflow.org/lite) and the smallest `efficientdet_lite0` model.
+See `src\buildtflite\build_tflite.py` for more details.
+As mentioned, it is an object detection AI, which for me was a fairly random choice as it just sounded more plausible than the other choice of image classification.

 The `./bin/buildtflite.sh` script will create the model for you from the labelled image data, however it is worth drawing attention to the iterative nature of this.
 Take some images, label them, run them in your target system, have that record the images it classifies, take any images that are incorrectly classified by the model and use them as new training images, repeat.